Has John Kelly Reined in Trump’s Tweetatorship?

 Trump then reportedly told his administration that they would have to “get in gear” and come up with a plan now that he had publicly ordered the policy change.
 However, the Defense Department later said that they would not, in fact, be implementing the ban until they received official guidance from the White House, and it seems that still hasn’t happened.

 The exact same thing apparently happened on June 7 when Trump nominated Christopher Wray to replace fired FBI director James Comey.
 Politico reports that Trump’s advisers believed the president would be picking John Pistole for the job, but after a conversation with New Jersey governor Chris Christie, Trump had suddenly decided to pick Wray.
-Trump’s advisers hadn’t even really considered Wray, and White House staff only found about the pick when Trump tweeted it out that morning.
-According to Politico’s sources, Trump was just tired of the search, and so he ended it with a sudden pick that no one saw coming.
+Trump’s advisers hadn’t considered or recommended Wray at that point, and the White House only found about the pick when Trump tweeted it out that morning.
+According to Politico’s sources, Trump was just tired of the search and so he ended it with a sudden choice that no one saw coming.

 Another of the many bizarre tweets the president has sent was when he wrote on June 20 that, “While I greatly appreciate the efforts of President Xi & China to help with North Korea, it has not worked out.
 At least I know China tried!”
 Politico reports that U.S. officials were meeting with Chinese diplomats when Trump hit send, and no one had any idea what he was even talking about for hours.
 Only later did they learn that Trump, rather than having made some kind of random foreign policy announcement, was just letting off some steam after becoming upset over the death of Otto Warmbier, an American student who was critically injured while being held by the North Korean government.